 Like the Rubicon river in northeastern Italy, which when Julius Caesar crossed it, his general declared, The die is cast, “Alea Iacta Est.” There is no going back.

 For me, I started reading the Wake, and there was no going back.
 Only forward.
 Forward.
 Gently down the stream.

 “Night now!
 Tell me, tell me, tell me, elm!
 Night night!
 Telmetale of stem or stone.
 Besides the rivering waters of, hitherandthithering waters of.
 Night!”

-When I continue on to write my own books, I will hold this ambitious text close to my chest, and write freely, knowing that some Irish mother fucker, seriously, had long ago broken all the rules, to produce his masterpiece.
+When I continue on to write my own books, I will hold this ambitious text close to my chest, and write freely, knowing that some Irish outsider had long ago broken all the rules, to produce his masterpiece.

 “Plurabelle’s to be.”
 Really, Joyce?
 How did you know?
 Her name will be the name of my next book.